casdoor/casdoor-website/docs/integration/go/kubernetes.md

 ---
 title: Kubernetes
-description: Using Casdoor for authentication in Kubernetes
+description: Using Casdoor for Authentication in Kubernetes
 keywords: [Kubernetes]
 authors: [yehong-z]
 ---